Israel entry requirements for Taiwan passport holders

 No transit visa needed

-Taiwan passport holders do not need a transit visa for airside transit through Israeli airports, provided they stay in the international transit area and have a confirmed onward ticket.
+Taiwan passport holders do not need a visa for airside transit through Israeli airports, provided they do not enter the country and have a confirmed onward ticket.

 Airside transitAllowed up to 24h